arturtamborski/cli-best-practices/README.md

 <br>

-### 9.1.
+## 9.1.
 Test your code, heavly.
-Test your CLI commands heavly.
+Test your CLI commands heavly

 One tip is to don't hook up annonymous function to your CLI framework but instead keep them in separate module and then hook them to framework's API explicitly in some separate module.
 That way you will be able to easily test your command runners (functions) without the burden of dealing with CLI framework.